-The regional appellation extends along both banks of the Rhône for over 200 kilometres from Vienne in the north to Avignon in the south.
-The classification was already granted in 1937.
-It covers some areas of the northern and large parts of the southern section of the Rhône.
-This is why this appellation is sometimes used as a synonym for the whole Rhône valley.
-The vineyards cover 42,000 hectares of vineyards in the six départements of Ardèche, Drôme, Gard, Loire, Rhône and Vaucluse.
-More than 90% of the vineyards produce red wines and only 2% white wines, which is the same for the entire region.
-The majority of these are light, fruity red wines produced with Macération carbonique, which are marketed as primeur for quick enjoyment.
+The regional appellation stretches along both banks of the Rhône for over 200 kilometres, from Vienne in the far north to Avignon in the far south.
+The classification was granted as early as 1937.
+It includes some areas of the northern and large parts of the southern section of the Rhône.
+This is why this appellation is sometimes used as a synonym for the entire Rhône valley.
+The vineyards cover 42,000 hectares of vines in the six departments of Ardèche, Drôme, Gard, Loire, Rhône and Vaucluse.
+More than 90% of the wines produced are red and only 2% white, which is also true for the entire region.
+The majority are light, fruity red wines produced by means of carbonic maceration, which are marketed as primeur for quick enjoyment.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss